 - Any other polymer (including, inter alia, polymer foams, and rubber materials) except for silicone rubber and natural latex coatings

 - Surface coatings, non-slip coatings, finishes, decals, and printed designs

 The restriction shall not apply to certain articles, such as:

 - Articles exclusively for industrial or agricultural use or for use exclusively in the open air provided that no plasticised material comes into contact with human mucous membranes or into prolonged contact with human skin.

 - Materials and articles intended to come into contact with food within the scope of Regulation (EC) No 1935⁄2004 or Commission Regulation (EU) No 10/2011.

 - Electrical and electronic equipment within the scope of Directive 2011/65/EU.

-The regulation will enter into force on 7 January 2019, the amended restriction for:
+The regulation was entered into force on 7 January 2019.
+The amended restrictions for:

 - DIBP in toys or childcare articles (entry 51.2)

 - DEHP, DBP, BBP, DIBP in other articles (entry 51.3)